cs7org/ethome/README.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+## License

+This project is licensed under the LGPL License - see the [LICENSE](LICENSE) file for details